 Collaboratively sourced products would include the following: fresh vegetables & fruit when in season, greenhouse, & cold-stored fruits and vegetables during off-season, milk, eggs, cheese & other dairy products, and local bulk dry goods such as grains, nuts, pastas, flours, and legumes.

 In addition, local value-added food products, using Collaborative raw ingredients will be sold.
-Minimal exceptions can be made during winter and spring months to ensure the market is still stocked.
+Exceptions will be made during winter and spring months to ensure the market is still stocked.

 A cut-facility and butcher counter will be located within each farm/ranch store.
 This cut facility will receive carcasses supplied exclusively by Collaborative producers.
 Animals will be slaughtered near the location they were raised, and then brought to our cut facilities for aging.

 The butcher counter will include marinated meats, charcuterie options and specialty cuts, as well as allow retail and wholesale customers to special order specific cuts.
 Business and training support will be offered to butcher members working within Collaborative facilities.

 INCUBATING SMALL FOOD BUSINESSES

 Potential wholesale markets include institutions, restaurants, caterers, commissary kitchens, food assistance programs, member-owned grocery cooperatives and pop-up markets.